 Now see, the reference is added.

-- Again click on the open icon and follow the previous three steps to add the references from the rest of the two sheets.
+- Again, click on the open icon and follow the previous three steps to add the references from the rest of the two sheets.

 - Now we have come to the last and most important step.
-As we have headers along a row and a column, so mark the Top row and Left column option from the ‘Use labels in’ section.
+As we have headers along a row and a column, mark the Top row and Left column option from the ‘Use labels in’ section.

 - Finally, just press OK.